 - Long-term value creation for all stakeholders

 At BankUnited, we give back to the communities in which we live and work because we believe vibrant communities sustain our neighborhoods and are the foundation of successful businesses.
-We are proud of the impact we have made in our geographic footprint through our commitment to our customers, shareholders, employees, and the communities we serve.
+We are proud of the impact we have made on our geographic footprint through our commitment to our customers, shareholders, employees, and the communities we serve.

 More information on these initiatives can be found in our Social Impact Report.